Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Introduction

 We remark that our arguments fill in a technical gap in Taubes' paper \cite[Lemma 5.18]{Taubes-Gr} and the applicability of our result goes beyond the bifurcation coming from double unbranched covers of tori as in \cite{Taubes-Gr}.
 As far as we know, this is the first result studying equivariant bifurcations of pseudo-holomorphic curves in dimension $6$.

 The above two ingredients give a complete characterization of the moduli spaces of embedded pseudo-holomorphic curves of class $2A$ and any genus along a generic path of almost complex structures connecting two given super-rigid almost complex structures.
 The third key ingredient is the construction of the correction terms in \eqref{thm:Gr-invariance}, which are called \emph{linear wall crossing invariants} in Definition \ref{lwc-double}.
 These correction terms are constructed by studying the spaces of $\bR$-linear Cauchy--Riemann operators on the normal bundles of embedded $J$-curves in a symplectic Calabi--Yau $3$-fold and they should be thought of as a version of ``equivariant spectral flow".
 This algebraic invariant is used to compensate the change in the signed count of embedded curves of class $2A$ when a bifurcation happens and it serves as the last piece of the construction of $\normalfont\text{Gr}_{2A,h}(X,\omega)$.
+We remark that these linear wall-crossing invariants only suffice for our definition of $\normalfont\text{Gr}_{2A,h}(X,\omega)$.
+We plan to investigate generalization of these invariants for more general homology classes in future work.
+See \cite[Section 6.2]{bai2020equivariant} for related constructions in a different context, in which more complicated corrections are presented due to the occurrence of more complicated bifurcations.

 Constructions of this kind probably date back to Walker's extension of the $\SU(2)$-Casson invariant to rational homology $3$-spheres \cite{casson-walker} and similar ideas appear in other literature of gauge theory, including the $\SU(3)$-Casson invariants for integer homology $3$-spheres \cite{boden1998the} and the Seiberg--Witten invariants for homology $S^1 \times S^3$ \cite{mrowka2011seiberg}.
 Recent work of Eftekhary \cite{eftekhary2020counting} applies similar ideas to a counting problem of periodic orbits.
 However, in our case, even the definition of the wall crossing numbers requires some work (see Section \ref{lwc-development}).